Garmelon/PFERD/CONFIG.md

 - `username`: The username.
 (Optional)
 - `password`: The password.
 (Optional)

+### The `tfa` authenticator

+This authenticator prompts the user on the console for a two-factor authentication token.
+The token is provided as password and it is not cached.
+This authenticator does not support usernames.

 ## Transformation rules

 Transformation rules are rules for renaming and excluding files and directories.